-Readmission of Suspended Students - Students who are academically suspended by USAO will not be allowed to reenter for at least one regular trimester (fall, spring, or summer) except as noted above.
+Readmission of Suspended Students - Students who are academically suspended by Science & Arts will not be allowed to reenter for at least one regular term (fall, spring, or summer) except as noted above.
 Suspended students can be readmitted only one time.
-Such students are readmitted on probationary status and, while on probation, must maintain a 2.0 GPA each trimester or raise their retention/graduation GPA to 2.00.
+Such students are readmitted on probationary status and, while on probation, must maintain a 2.0 GPA each term or raise their retention/graduation GPA to 2.00.

-A reinstated student who is suspended a second time from USAO cannot return to USAO until the retention/graduation GPA is raised to the retention standard of 2.00 by attending another institution.
+A reinstated student who is suspended a second time from Science & Arts cannot return to Science & Arts until the retention/graduation GPA is raised to the retention standard of 2.00 by attending another institution.